Code-Institute-Submissions/sneakerfans-ms3/README.md

 The [Air Jordan 3](https://sneakernews.com/wp-content/uploads/2021/05/Air-Jordan-3-Cardinal-2022.jpg).

 ### Fonts:
 For all fonts I kept things simple with the default sans serif.
-I added some underlines to my page headings and the simplicity seems to suit the syle I wanted for the website.
+I added some underlines to my page headings and the simplicity seems to suit the style I wanted for the website.

 ### Images:
 The home page uses a hero image of a pair of Air Jordan Sneakers on feet.
 The image is clean and